NITCbase/nitcbase.github.io/docs/Roadmap/Stage04.md

 We discussed about the [RelCacheTable](../Design/Cache%20Layer.md#class-relcachetable) and [AttrCacheTable](../Design/Cache%20Layer.md#class-attrcachetable) classes in the preceeding stage.
 Here, we introduce the class [OpenRelTable](../Design/Cache%20Layer.md#class-openreltable) class.
 This class manages the open and closing of relations and handles the caching operations.
 It has a member `tableMetaInfo` which is a [MAX_OPEN](/constants) sized array of type [struct OpenRelTableMetaInfo](../Design/Cache%20Layer.md#openreltablemetainfo). `tableMetaInfo` is used to store which entries of the caches are free and the relation to which an occupied entry belongs.

 For any index `i` that is occupied in the caches, the entries at index `i` in `relCache`, `attrCache` and `tableMetaInfo` will correspond to the same relation.
 Recall that this index `i` is called the relation's rel-id.
 These three tables comprise the core functionality of the [Cache Layer](../Design/Cache%20Layer.md) of NITCbase.
+A table can be opened by the user with the [OPEN TABLE](../User%20Interface%20Commands/ddl.md#open-table) command.

 ### Searching